 These carry interest at prevailing market rates.
-Bank overdrafts are partially secured against bank balances and equity securities. (refer to note 19).
+Bank overdrafts are secured against promissory note, personal guarantee of a related party, security cheques and bank balances. (refer to note 19).

 28. Commitments and contingencies

 The Group's bankers have issued in the normal course of business, the following letters of guarantee: